kubedb/docs/docs/guides/mongodb/quickstart/quickstart.md

 1. **Use `storageType: Ephemeral`**.
 Databases are precious.
 You might not want to lose your data in your production environment if database pod fail.
 So, we recommend using `spec.storageType: Durable` and provide storage spec in `spec.storage` section.
 For testing purpose, you can just use `spec.storageType: Ephemeral`.
 KubeDB will use [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) for storage.
 You will not require to provide `spec.storage` section.

-2. **Use `terminationPolicy: WipeOut`**.
+2. **Use `deletionPolicy: WipeOut`**.
 It is nice to be able to resume database.
-So, we have `Halt` option which preserves all your `PVCs`, `Secrets`, `Snapshots` etc. If you don't want to resume database, you can just use `spec.terminationPolicy: WipeOut`.
+So, we have `Halt` option which preserves all your `PVCs`, `Secrets`, `Snapshots` etc. If you don't want to resume database, you can just use `spec.deletionPolicy: WipeOut`.
 It will delete everything created by KubeDB for a particular MongoDB crd when you delete the mongodb object.
-For more details about termination policy, please visit [here](/docs/guides/mongodb/concepts/mongodb.md#specterminationpolicy).
+For more details about termination policy, please visit [here](/docs/guides/mongodb/concepts/mongodb.md#specdeletionpolicy).

 ## Next Steps